Creative & Education Nebraska (NE) Rank #36 of 50

 90th Percentile $90,900

 The largest employment areas for teacher (k-12)s in Nebraska include Omaha, Lincoln, Bellevue, and Grand Island.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Teacher (K-12) in Nebraska